BOLL7708/desbot/README.md

 <details>

 #### Mandatory things
-1. You need to have at least one user account on [Twitch][twitch] as that is needed to get through the setup.
+1. You need to have at least one user account on [Twitch][twitch] as that is needed to get through the setup, two is recommended though to avoid complications.
-2. A webserver with PHP 8.1 or higher, an easy ready-made solution is [XAMPP][xampp].
+2. A webserver with PHP 8.2 or higher, an easy ready-made solution is [XAMPP][xampp].
    * Inside `php.ini` in `xampp/php` uncomment this line: `extension=sqlite3` by removing the leading `;` to enable the SQLite3 plugin.
 Then restart Apache.
 3. To compile TypeScript you need [Node.JS][nodejs].
-   * With Node installed, install the TypeScript compiler with `npm install -g tsc` in the terminal.

 #### Good to Have things
 1. A secondary [Twitch][twitch] account to use as a bot in chat, so it doesn't look like you are writing all automated messages yourself.